mitsuba-renderer/drjit/src/python/docstr.rst

     filtering, and values above the hardware limit of 16 raise an error.
     MIP-mapped textures cannot be ``writable``.

+    A MIP-mapped texture can additionally choose a ``mip_basis``.
+The default ``drjit.MipBasis.Standard`` treats the base image as the authoritative representation and derives the coarser levels from it, so derivatives of filtered lookups flow into the base texels.
+With ``drjit.MipBasis.Laplacian``, the texture instead stores one
+    coefficient tensor per pyramid level (see :py:func:`tensor()`), and the sampled pyramid is reconstructed from them by upsampling and summation.
+    Derivatives of a lookup at level ``k`` then flow into the coefficients of level ``k`` and all coarser ones, which makes this basis an effective multiscale preconditioner for texture optimization.
+Laplacian mode requires a MIP-mapped texture with floating-point storage on a JIT backend and does not support migration (pass ``migrate=False`` when constructing from a tensor).

 .. topic:: Texture_init_tensor

     Construct a new texture from a given tensor